unleashlive/slate/source/includes/_user.md

 ## User
-Represents customer user.
+Represents the Unleash User.

 ### Create a user

-Creates new user item
+Create new representation of Unleash User.
+This is post user registration and used only for user data management (not authentication)

 #### API Endpoint

 `POST /user`

 #### Parameters